RDFLib/rdflib/docs/rdf4j.md

 [Eclipse RDF4J](https://rdf4j.org/) is an open-source Java framework for working with RDF.
-Out of the box, it supports running database servers and allows clients to interact with them through an HTTP protocol known as the RDF4J REST API.
+Out of the box, it supports running RDF database servers and allows clients to interact with these servers through an HTTP protocol known as the RDF4J REST API.
 This API fully supports all SPARQL 1.1 W3C Recommendations and also provides additional operations for managing RDF4J concepts such as repositories and transactions.
 For more details about the RDF4J REST API and its capabilities, see the [official documentation](https://rdf4j.org/documentation/reference/rest-api/).

 RDFLib provides two options to interface with the RDF4J REST API: